 When friends travel to new places, I always tell them to bring me back shoes.
-Most of the time, they think I’m joking, and return with the usual nick-knacks of shot glasses and postcards.
+Most of the time, they think I’m joking, and return with the usual knick-knacks of shot glasses and postcards.
 But recently, my friend spent some time in Italy and came back with something equally as fabulous as some Emilio Pucci flats: real limoncello.
 Sure, I’d had it before, in mixed drinks and such, but nothing compares to the real thing handmade in someone’s cellar in Rome.
 Unlike the limoncello I’d tried before, this authentic, bottled elixir was so good that I craved more, spawning a little research.
 To my surprise and delight, I learned it wasn’t at all hard to make, so I set out to create my own batch of limoncello.

 If you look online, you’ll find that there are many conflicting recipes.
 Some call for vodka, some for rum, but the most authentic advise using grain alcohol.
 Lucky for me, New Hampshire sells grain alcohol, but not all states are comfortable putting it on shelves.
 (If this is the case in your hometown, you can always use the vodka recipe.
 People say it’s just as good).